miriamschulz/Inference_SPR/README.md

     - At the end, inspects the instruction reading times per participant to see whether any participants skipped the instructions (ignore 0.000 results here; #TODO fix bug).
   - `results_SPR_sample.Rmd`: Reads in the preprocessed results file and randomly samples a subset of participants from the data (equally distributed across lists) to (visually) inspect the variation in the data.
   - `results_SPR_rRT.Rmd`: Reads in the preprocessed results file and performs a regression-based RT analysis.
-  - `power_simulation.Rmd`: will contain code for a power simulation for this study (in progress).
 - `safety_copies` folder: contains downloaded safety copies of the full experiment for each order from PC Ibex.